-- 1. Technical Challenge (both size classes together), - 2.
-Penalty Kick (both size classes separate), - 3.
-Soccer Games for KidSize and Footrace for TeenSize.
+- 1. Soccer Games for KidSize - 2.
+Penalty Kick for TeenSize,

+The technical Challenges consist of:

+- 1. obstacle avoidance (KidSize & TeenSize)

+- 2. pole dribbling (KidSize & TeenSize)

+- 3a. passing (KidSize)

+- 3b. footrace (TeenSize)

-20.3.2: Both, Penalty Kick and Soccer Games are organized in one or more round robins and playoffs.
+- 20.3.2: Both, Penalty Kick (TeenSize) and Soccer Games (KidSize) are organized in one or more round robins and playoffs.
 For the first round robin, the teams are assigned to groups at random.
 All teams of a group play once against each other.
 The round robin games may end in a draw.
 In this case, both teams receive one point.
 Otherwise, the winning team receives three points and the not winning team receives zero points.

-20.3.3: After games of a round robin have been played, the teams of a group are ranked based on (in decreasing priority):
+- 20.3.3: After games of a round robin have been played, the teams of a group are ranked based on (in decreasing priority):

 - 1. the number of earned points,

 - 2. the goal-difference,

 - 3. the absolute number of goals,

 - 4. the result of a direct match,

 - 5. the time needed to score a penalty kick into an empty goal (up to five alternating attempts to score, until at least one team scored),

 - 6. the drawing of a lot.

-20.3.4: At least two teams of every group will enter the next round robin or the playoffs.
+- 20.3.4: At least two teams of every group will enter the next round robin or the playoffs.

-20.3.5: The game plan needs to be announced prior to the random assignment of teams to groups.
+- 20.3.5: The game plan needs to be announced prior to the random assignment of teams to groups.